PKU-ASAL/NoDrop/README.md

 ### How to build

-SpecureProv contains 2 major components: the kernel module and the monitor.
+NoDrop contains 2 major components: the kernel module and the monitor.
 All codes under `src/` is the kernel module and all codes under `monitor` is the monitor.

 NoDrop is tested on Ubuntu 18.04 with unmodified Linux kernel 4.15.0-171.